bchewy/bolabola/microservices/orchestrator/refund/README.md

 4. if success, send ticket information to RabbitMQ to update db

 YET TO IMPLEMENT:
+- Set up the message to be sent
-- is it sending to the right RabbitMQ queue?
+- Send the message